dionjwa/dockerfiles/README.md

 ```
-### ./node_modules
+### ./make

 ```
  Description:

- Docker image for just installing npm modules.
-Use this to create a docker volume with your npm modules that you can mount elsewhere
+ Base alpine image for running make+docker build tasks Designed to provide the base image for all makefile commands so that you can provide a clean reproducible build environment on any system

+ alpine 3.8

 ```